Doctor’s Note: Your Essential Guide to Psoriasis and More

 Vitamin A

-Some of these medications can be expensive and insurance companies are going to try to deny you the pricier treatments.
-Download this FREE helpful worksheet to streamline the process of getting more advanced treatments.
+BEFORE YOU GO TO THE DERMATOLOGIST: Some of these medications can be expensive, and insurance companies may deny the more expensive treatments.
+Download this FREE worksheet to make it easier to get approved for advanced treatments:

 Best Procedures for Psoriasis